-I love this Clean eating naan bread so much.
+I love this Clean eating spelt naan recipe so much.
 It is a family favorite for sure.
 We have been trying to eat out less often and one of our favorite places to eat is our local Indian food restaurant.
 It is a new discovery for us.
 I didn’t think the children would be as favorable as they are to curry and other dishes.
 We love making it at home now and this recipe is great to go with it to complete the meal.

-Yeast-Free, Quick Clean Eating Naan Bread Recipe
+Yeast-Free, Quick spelt naan Recipe

 I love how fast this Clean Eating naan bread comes together since they don’t have yeast.
 They are really easy too.

 - Sift together the einkorn flour, spelt flour, oat flour, baking soda and salt into a mixing bowl.
 Make a well in the center of the dry ingredients.
 Place the yogurt and oil in the well and work into the flour with your fingers.
 Add the water, 1 tablespoon at a time, until a dough forms that is not sticky, but not overly dry, either.